vidyar/shippabledocs1/sources/languages/python.rst

 **Python versions for testing** :

 - Set the appropriate language and the version number.
-You can test against multiple version for a single push by adding more entries.
+You can test against multiple versions for a single push by adding more entries.
 Python minions use ``python`` by default to set the version.
       .. code-block:: python

           # language setting